wangfowen/owenwangdotcom/_posts/2017-06-23-opportunity-inequality.md

 tears in his eyes at having had to resort to this felt so real.

-By not having financial stability, even basic survival needs like finding shelter and food occupy ones' brain space.
+By not having financial stability, even basic survival needs like finding shelter and food occupy ones' brain space, there's no other time and energy to think about the future and moving up in life.

+Another similar scene that got me thinking about this was from Atlanta.
+Donald Glover's character Earn was looking to make some quick cash from a pawn shop, and his friend Darius told him he could make him way more.
+In the end it turned out Darius invested that money in a dog that'd be worth $4000 down the line, to which Earn responded:

+> Van needed that money.
+My daughter needed that money.
+Not in September, but
+> today.
+See, I'm poor, Darius.
+And poor people don't have time for investments
+> because poor people are too busy trying not to be poor.
+I need to eat today,
+> not in September.

-While traveling recently, it became more evident than before the difference between having financial security and not.
+While traveling recently, it became more evident than ever the difference between having financial security and not.
 When we visited third world countries, things we normally take for granted like hot, clean, running water were a luxury.
 But the contrast wasn't just evident at that scale, even compared